jtkovacs/jtkovacs.github.io/REFS/databases.md

 - DELETE operations lead to partially-filled pages **(internal fragmentation)**
 - Large rows **(extent fragmentation?)**

-If an index has less than 1000 pages and is in memory (i.e., non-clustered), don't bother removing fragmentation.
-If an index has <5% logical fragmentation, don't do anything.
-Otherwise:
+Fragmentation can be detected with a DBMS tool, then repaired:

+- Clustered indexes:
+    - <1000 pages long or <5% fragmentation, do nothing.
     - 5% < logical fragmentation < 30%: **reorganize**
     - 30% < logical fragmentation: **rebuild**
+- Extent fragmentation of a heap table (non-indexed) can be reduced by create a clustered index on the table and then dropping the index.

 | Characteristic | Reorganize | Rebuild |
 | --------------- | ---- | -------- |